Oran/SpacePortal/README.md

   - [x] Internet connection bool bug
 - [ ] Setting page
 - [ ] Design a logo for the app
+- [ ] Make a License Page with all the credits

 ### SpaceX Page